top of page

 The word 'compelling' has its origins in the Old French term 'compellir,' which, in turn, comes from the Latin word 'compellere.'
 The Latin 'com' signifies 'together' or 'with,' and 'pellere' means 'to drive' or 'to urge.'
 When combined, they create the concept of urging or driving someone or something together.
 This etymology underscores the idea that something 'compelling' has a powerful and irresistible effect, as it urges or drives one's attention or interest intensely, often leaving no choice but to be captivated by it.
 Over time, this term evolved in Middle English into 'compellen' and later into 'compelling,' reflecting its modern usage to describe something profoundly engaging and captivating.

-Find the meaning of compelling:
+Quiz: Find the meaning of the adjective compelling:

 Try Again!